AdobeDocs/commerce-php/src/pages/coding-standards/technical-guidelines.md

 ## 9. Browser-Server interaction in web application

 9.1.
-All Client-Server calls must follow the [HTTP Protocol].
+All Client-Server calls must follow the [HTTP protocol](https://en.wikipedia.org/wiki/Hypertext_Transfer_Protocol).

 9.2.
 All customer-agnostic data (Products, Categories, CMS Pages) MUST be rendered on a server and cached in a public [cache](https://glossary.magento.com/cache) server (Varnish).